Review | ‘Midnight Cowboy’ was a masterpiece made of desperation

 “It’s up in Central Park,” replies the derisive local, “taking a leak.”

-Frankel, a Pulitzer-Prize winning former reporter for The Washington Post and the author of other books on Hollywood, is a smooth writer and sure-footed narrator who uses this volume to excavate the cultural landscape of postwar America — the entrenched homophobia, the shameless exploitation of women, the corrosion of our cities.
+Frankel, a Pulitzer Prize-winning former reporter for The Washington Post and the author of other books on Hollywood, is a smooth writer and sure-footed narrator who uses this volume to excavate the cultural landscape of postwar America — the entrenched homophobia, the shameless exploitation of women, the corrosion of our cities.
 But even good books about great movies have limits.
 In this case, squeezing more than 300 pages of prose from a 113-minute film does not always come easily.

 Frankel tells his story through interweaving profiles, mostly of men who have to overcome financial woes, combustible egos and their own self-doubt.
 Frankel’s message seems to be: It takes desperate men to make a movie about other desperate men.